Narayanan1411/HackOrbit-AI-ML/README.md

-# TOS Analyzer – Chrome Extension (UI Only)
+# TOS Analyzer – Chrome Extension (UI + Scraper)

-This repository contains the **frontend (UI skin)** of a Chrome Extension designed to analyze and simplify website Terms of Service (TOS) and Privacy Policies using AI and ML.
+This repository contains the **frontend (UI skin)** of a Chrome Extension along with a Python-based TOS (Terms of Service) scraper and preprocessor.

-🚧 **Note:** The backend and API integrations are currently under development and will be connected soon.
+🚧 **Note:** The backend API integration is in progress.
+This repo currently includes UI + backend scraping logic.

 ---

 ## 🔍 What It Does

-This extension serves as the **visual interface** for a TOS analysis tool.
-It:
+This extension + scraper combo:

-- Automatically detects and extracts visible policy content from visited websites
+- Automatically detects and extracts visible and hidden TOS/policy content from websites
+- Preprocesses and cleans the TOS content (removing headers, navs, scripts, etc.)
-- Sends that content to backend APIs (under development)
+- Sends that content to backend APIs (coming soon)
 - Will display results like:
   - Risk Score (via IPQualityScore)
   - Fraudulent Clause Detection